 - Name the basic components of whistleblowing laws, including protection aspects, duties, and requirements.

 - List common whistleblower organizations and programs.

-Michael Brown is the Director of Product Management with Becker Professional Education and has extensive experience in public accounting, corporate accounting and education.
-Michael started out his career with Ernst & Young in their Atlanta assurance practice working with clients in manufacturing, financial services and retail.
-Following that, Michael spent several years in corporate accounting, gaining experience as a controller in both the real estate and service fields.
-Michael draws on both the variety of experience and variety of industries as he transitioned to education with Becker.
-As the Director of Product Management with Becker, Michael has overall responsibility for managing all of Becker’s accounting-related product offerings.
-Michael also has a passion for teaching, serving as a National Instructor for both Becker’s CPA Review and Continuing Professional Education products.
-Mike graduated from the University of Virginia with a Bachelor of Science in Commerce and a Master of Science in Accounting.
-He is a licensed CPA in the State of North Carolina.
+Michael (“Mike”) Brown is a Senior National Instructor with Becker Professional Education.
+He has extensive experience in public accounting, corporate accounting and education.
+Mike started his career with Ernst & Young in their Atlanta assurance practice working with clients in manufacturing, financial services and retail.
+Following that, Mike spent several years in corporate accounting, gaining experience as a controller in both the real estate and service fields.

 Kelly Richmond Pope is an associate professor at DePaul University in Chicago where she teaches financial, managerial and forensic accounting.
 In 2018, Pope became a TED speaker with her impactful and timely TED Talk entitled “How whistleblowers shape history.”
 Her research has been published in the Behavioral Research in Accounting, Auditing: A Journal of Theory & Practice, Journal of Business Ethics, The CPA Journal and WebCPA.
 She has a PhD in accounting from Virginia Tech University and is a licensed CPA.